What Are Primary Colors? Definition and Meaning

 When light enters the eye, these cones send overlapping signals that the brain blends together.
 This process, known as trichromatic vision, creates the perception of millions of colors.

-It’s this biological mechanism that explains why the color wheel’s primary colors—red, yellow, and blue in traditional theory or red, green, and blue in digital displays—serve as the foundation for all other hues.
-In Dubai’s fast-evolving design and branding landscape, this science connects directly to practice: understanding how people physically perceive color enables brands to apply the primary color wheel strategically, ensuring consistency, emotional impact, and recognition across both digital and real-world environments.
+This biological mechanism explains why the color wheel’s primary colors matter.
+In traditional theory, they are red, yellow, and blue.
+In digital displays, they are red, green, and blue.
+These primaries serve as the foundation for all other hues.
+In Dubai’s fast-evolving design and branding landscape, this science connects directly to practice.
+Understanding how people physically perceive color helps brands apply the primary color wheel strategically.
+It supports consistency.
+It strengthens emotional impact.
+It improves recognition across both digital and real-world environments.

 Why Primary Colors Matter in Branding and Design